 Privacy & Legal

-Kevin Scott is executive vice president of Technology & Research, and the chief technology officer of Microsoft.
+Kevin Scott is executive vice president of AI, and the chief technology officer of Microsoft.
 He is an innovative leader driving the technical vision to achieve Microsoft’s mission, and is passionate about creating technologies that benefit everyone.
 He focuses on helping make the company an exceptional place for engineers, developers and researchers to work and learn.
 Scott’s 20-year career in technology spans both academia and industry as researcher, engineer and leader.

 Prior to joining Microsoft, he was senior vice president of engineering and operations at LinkedIn, where he helped build the technology and engineering team and led the company through an IPO and six years of rapid growth.

 Earlier in his career, he oversaw mobile ads engineering at Google, including the integration of Google’s $750 million acquisition of AdMob.
 At AdMob, Scott was responsible for engineering and operations for the world’s leading platform for mobile monetization.
 Before joining AdMob, Scott held numerous leadership positions at Google in search and ads engineering and helped with the company’s early efforts establishing remote engineering centers.